REGISTER or SIGN IN to save the items for more than 60 daysSign in / Register

 Belstaff takes great pride in the design and craftsmanship of all its products.
 We seek to use only the finest materials and the highest manufacturing standards.
 We strive to make sure every item we sell is impeccable.

 In the unlikely event that a Belstaff product does not match up to our high standards we will try our hardest to address the problem.
-Our jackets, accessories and footwear carry a 24-month guarantee from the date of purchase.
+Our jackets and footwear carry a 24 month guarantee from the date of purchase, our accessories carry a 12 month guarantee.
 This applies to items purchased in our standalone stores and online.

 If you find a defect with your Belstaff item within the 24 month period you have a further two months to inform us of the issue, please contact Customer Services who will be able to advise you further.